osmcode/osmcoastline/man/osmcoastline.md

   ~ if everything was okay

 1
-  ~ if there were warnings while processing the coastline
+  ~ if there were warnings while processing the coastline (unless -e is set)

 2
   ~ if there were errors while processing the coastline